bd21/rig/README.md

 [Corsair HX1200i 1200W](https://www.ebay.com/itm/358475724644)

-I undervolt the 2 3090s from 350w -> 200w for thermal reasons (at ~5% performance loss), but I just wanted something reliable.
+Corsair is a reliable brand.
+I undervolt the 2 3090s from 350w -> 200w for thermal reasons (at ~5% performance loss), so 1200w is somewhat overkill.
-Corsair is a great brand and 1600w was overkill.

 ### Memory